Brexit Impact on UK Businesses

 The main areas that affect business include:

-For a free 30 minute consultation to consider how Brexit will affect your business, with one of our expert commercial lawyers in Manchester, please contact us on 0330 127 8888 or fill in our online enquiry form.
+For a free 30 minute consultation to consider how Brexit will affect your business, with one of our expert commercial lawyers in Manchester or London, please contact us on 0330 127 8888 or fill in our online enquiry form.

 On 24.01.2017 the Supreme Court ruled that Parliament must give permission for Article 50 to be triggered.